At Neighbourhood Watch Network we are committed to protecting and respecting your privacy.

 Links to other websites

-Our website may contain links to other websites run by other organisations.
-This notice applies only to our website‚ so we encourage you to read the privacy statements on the other websites you visit.
+Our website and Knowledge Hub may contain links to other websites run by other organisations.
+This policy applies only to our website and Hub‚ so we encourage you to read the privacy statements on the other websites you visit.
 We cannot be responsible for the privacy policies and practices of other websites even if you access those using links from our website.

 We are concerned to protect the privacy of children aged 16 or under.
 If you are aged 16 or under‚ please get your parent/guardian's permission beforehand whenever you provide us with personal information.

 We are committed to protecting vulnerable supporters and members and appreciate that additional care may be needed when we use their personal information.
 In recognition of this, we observe good practice guidelines in our interactions with people we know to be vulnerable.

 As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Economic Area (“EEA”).
 By way of example, this may happen if any of our servers are from time to time located in a country outside of the EEA.
 You should be aware that these countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 If we transfer your information outside of the EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this notice.

 If you use our services while you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.